taylorandrews/privy_mapper/README.md

 Once my model was tuned and had classified the houses, I had three sets of clusters over the same data to compare.

 ### 1. Privy zones

+The previously established manually clustered zones that Privy drew are the baseline model.
+I first optimized the distance and scoring functions to preform very well on these clusters.
+This project really boils down to algorithmically replicating these zones, and even going a step further to make them more homogeneous.

 * Pros
     * Proven to work well in the real world
     * Easily interpretable